 WRISTBANDS – Please make sure that all readers and chaperones have their wristbands before they arrive onsite.
 Remember: The CHAPERONE’S CELL PHONE NUMBER MUST BE WRITTEN ON EACH READER’S WRISTBAND.
 DO NOT WRITE THE SCHOOL NUMBER ON THERE.
-If a child is lost, OLA staff will need to get in touch with you ONSITE ASAP!
+If a child needs to be reunited with their group, OLA staff will need to get in touch with you ONSITE ASAP!
 Please have the number written on the outside of the wristband.

 If you need to pick up your wristbands on the day of the Festival, they will be available at the Registration Table located in the main lobby.
 If available, you will also be able to purchase extra tickets at the Harbourfront Centre Box Office inside the main building across from the Security Desk.